IndieWire's The Playlist makes the following comparison:

 With close-ups of crawling ants and wide-angle prairie landscapes, the film shares the goose-bump inducing beauty of Andrea Arnold's Wuthering Heights (2011) and similar attention to detail as Cate Shortland's Somersault (2004), with which it also shares an equally vulnerable protagonist.
 (Leigh Clark)Reel Life with Jane looks at 'Strong Females in Film and Fiction' and lists Jane Eyre among them.

 There are many forms of “strength” in men and women, boys and girls.
 We’re all measured in the same way.
 There’s 1) literal strength (the skills to kick butt); 2) emotional strength (the ability to fight through hard times); and 3) moral strength (the need to sacrifice for others or what is right).
-These are not just male traits, and it’s not news that females possess these traits.The Belfast Telegraph draw another sort of inspiration from the novel when it looks at it - and other novels - from a sartorial point of view.
+These are not just male traits, and it’s not news that females possess these traits.The Telegraph also finds a Brontë source of inspiration when reviewing Der Ring des Nibelungen at the Royal Opera House in London.

 So, based on those three traits, here are my top ten kick-ass females in film and literature: